Master bedroom with super king size bed and en suite bathroom with shower over bath, dressing room and private terrace

 It is a 3 minute walk down a winding private track to the sea where it is possible to swim off the rocks

 Kaminaki beach is a 20 minute walk, for water sports (water skiing, wake-boarding, kayaking), boat hire, tavernas and a supermarket

-Nissaki is 4 minutes drive, for tavernas
+Nissaki is 4 minutes by car, for tavernas.

-Kassiopi is 20 minutes drive
+Kassiopi is 20 minutes by car

 The north east coast of Corfu is full of outstanding bays and white pebbled coves, higher up, away from the coast the interior is home to birds of prey, rare flora and rural simplicity.
 Water sports a-plenty can be found on many of the local beaches.

 Corfu is best appreciated from the sea.
 Take a boat to find the more secluded coves and caves near the house that you can only reach by boat – the highlight of lunch at a beach side taverna must be seeking out a new one every day, pulling up in your little boat to one of the many jetties where the owner (or a waiter) will wave you in, catch your rope and tie up your boat before handing you their menu and leading you to a table.